karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - It builds the Docker image using the `docker build` command with the provided repository name and image tag.

 - [x] Task 6: Extract the logic for the deploy stage
-  - In the Jenkins Shared Library repository, create a new file named `DeployStage.groovy` under the `src/org/example` directory.
+  - In the Jenkins Shared Library repository, create a new file named `PushStage.groovy` under the `src/org/example` directory.
-  - Move the logic for the deploy stage from the Jenkinsfile to `DeployStage.groovy`.
+  - Move the logic for the deploy stage from the Jenkinsfile to `PushStage.groovy`.
   - Modify the code to accept parameters and make it reusable.
   - Example: